 Decreasing Importance of Previous Season:

-1) Tour Cashspiels: this category represents the bulk of the events played on tour, including all events that qualify as CTRS sanctioned events.
-It will also include the Grand Slam Of Curling events outside of the four Grand Slams that meet the format requirements for CTRS inclusion.
+1) Tour Cashspiels: this category represents the bulk of the events played on tour, including all events that qualify as Order of Merit sanctioned events.
+It will also include the Grand Slam Of Curling events outside of the four Grand Slams that meet the format requirements for Order of Merit inclusion.

 General rules that apply to all events:

 Events must post results, which include full team rosters, draw schedule and full linescores on their own private website or through results service.
 This allows the results to be verifiable and have historical backup to the data.

 Teams finishing in the top half of the field will receive CTRS/OOM points:

 For events where finding the top half of the field includes teams finishing in an equal placing but leaves greater than 50% of the field receiving points the following calculations will be completed: the teams that make up the tied placings (ex: QF losers ranked 5th & 6th in 10 team field) that finish with a losing record during the round robin (ex: 2-3) would get 50% of their qualifying points and all other record would get the full points.